fabrizio-ottati/fabrizio-ottati.dev/content/blog/spiking_neurons.md

 # The neurons information: storage and addressing

-Before everything we need to define some characteristics for our neurons array.
-We need to define each neuron **fan-in**, i.e. how many neurons are connected to its input; for simplicity, we denote that number with $N$.
-Then, we suppose to have $M$ neurons in our array in total.
+To get started, we need to define the network **fan-in**, i.e. how many $j$-neurons are connected to input of each $i$-neuron; we denote this number with $N$.
+Then, we suppose to have $M$ neurons in total in our network.

 How do we describe a neuron in hardware?
 First of all, we need to list the **information** associated to each $i$-neuron:
 - its membrane potential $v_{i}[t]$.